SkylineCommunications/dataminer-docs/user-guide/part_2/views/View_cards.md

 This page links to the legacy DMS Dashboards app

 > [!NOTE]
 > From DataMiner 10.2.0/10.1.12 onwards, the legacy Dashboards app is no longer available by default in new DataMiner installations.
 To enable it, set the soft-launch option *LegacyReportsAndDashboards* to true.
-See *[soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/)*.
+See [soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/).

 #### AGGREGATION